AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 static domain_name_servers=8.8.4.4 8.8.8.8
 static domain_search=
 ```
 The first three numbers are the numbers of the standard gateway and the last number determines a single participant.
 The Raspberry Pi can now be addressed with the number 101 in the home network.
 The other numbers will not be discussed further here, since they are not relevant for the actual project.
-With `CTRL+O`, `Enter` and `CTRL+X` you exit the editor and end up in the terminal again.
+With `CTRL+O`, `Enter` and `CTRL+X` you save and exit the editor and end up in the terminal again.
 The Raspberry Pi has now been assigned a static IP address, which can now be used for communication.
 To activate the settings, you have to restart the Raspberry Pi, but the network cable must be removed immediately after the reboot, otherwise there will be complications with the selection of the standard gateway.
 ```sh
 sudo reboot
 ```